 A map of Ypres with the main points of interest

-1. Discover Grote Markt – Main Square
+1. Discover Grote Markt – Main Square in Ypres

 2. Discover St. Martin’s Cathedral

-3. Discover Cloth Hall – Lakenhalle
+3. Discover Ypres Cloth Hall – Lakenhalle

-There are plans to move the Municipal Museum to the Cloth Hall to draw more visitors to this lovely museum.
+There are plans to move the Municipal Museum to the Ypres Cloth Hall to draw more visitors to this lovely museum.
 But at the moment, the museum is still located in the Saint John’s Almshouse, two streets away from the main square.

 4. Discover WWI at In Flanders Field’s Museum

 I wasn’t too keen on visiting the museum.
-It doesn’t sound “fun” to discover the bloody history of the war around Ypres.
+It doesn’t sound “fun” to see the bloody history of the war around Ypres.
 But I’m glad I did.
 The museum lets you discover historic Ypres with video and photos and war artefacts.
 At the entrance, you’ll receive a “poppy” bracelet which you can use to activate the videos in your language.
 The museum uses state-of-the-art multimedia applications to get to know the history and the consequences of the war.
 Take a good 2 hours to explore the museum, maybe 1.5 when you’re in a hurry or do not want to see all the videos.
 The entrance fee is €9 for adults, with discounts for adolescents and children and people in groups.

 5. Discover Medieval Ypres with a city tour